 British Standards Online (BSOL) - Members have free access to the BSOL database, ensuring that contact lenses and eyewear meet the right standards.

-Book and magazine discounts for optometry students - Discounts are available for student members when buying various popular reference books and magazines.
+Book and magazine discounts - Discounts are available for members when buying various popular reference books and magazines.

 Case studies – Free access to quality case studies for your own peer discussion or peer review.

-Diploma Ceremony - Newly qualified College members, those receiving higher qualifications and Fellowship can attend our prestigious annual Diploma Ceremony in central London.
-Diplomates can bring two guests, and afternoon teas ad gowns are included – all free of charge.
+Diploma Ceremony - Newly qualified College members, those achieving Professional Higher certificates or Professional Diplomas and Fellowship can attend our prestigious annual Diploma Ceremony in Central London.
+Diplomates can bring two complimentary guests.
+Gowns and a tea and cake reception are also free of charge.

 Directory - As a member, you will be listed on our patient-facing website LookAfterYourEyes.org.